2022 American League Wild Card Series: Game 2

 In the contest, the Rays and Guardians used eight pitchers each and totaled 39 strikeouts.
 The Guardians came close to scoring in the bottom of the sixth, where they had the bases loaded with no outs, but José Ramírez struck out and Josh Naylor grounded into a double play to end the inning scoreless.
-The Rays had runners on the corners on the top of the 12th, but Ramírez turned a ground ball by Manuel Margot into a difficult out at first base to end the inning.
+The Rays had runners on the corners in the top of the 12th, but Ramírez turned a ground ball by Manuel Margot into a difficult out at first base to end the inning.
 In the bottom of the 13th, with both teams having increasingly depleted bullpens, ace Corey Kluber made his first relief appearance in more than nine years, that would eventually end up surrendering the walk-off home run to Oscar González.
-Sam Hentges, on the other hand, lasted the longest among all relievers, pitching the last three full innings for Cleveland while not allowing a single hit, striking out six batters and earning the win.
+Sam Hentges, on the other hand, lasted the longest among all relievers, pitching the last three full innings for Cleveland while not allowing a single hit, striking out six batters, and earning the win.
 It was Cleveland's first postseason series win since the 2016 American League Championship Series.

 With 14 innings scoreless for both teams, this was the longest scoreless postseason game in Major League history, until the Astros and Mariners surpassed it a week later in Game 3 of the 2022 American League Division Series.
 For Tampa Bay, the walk-off series-ending loss was their seventh straight loss (regular season and postseason).